Do Go On - 397 - Aviator Charles Kingsford Smith

 That was the lobster.

-So, on the other side at the moment is John Flynn.
+So on the other side at the moment is John Flynn.

 Not John Flynn.

-Oh, the flying doctor himself.
-So, we're talking before it was like the plastic money.
+So we're talking before it was like the plastic money.

 Yes.